webscrapingproject/icourse-downloader/README.md

 ## 1. Uages

-Download pre-compiled .exe file（for windows）or binary file（for Linux and mac
+Download pre-compiled .exe file(for windows) or binary file(for Linux and mac)

 ### 1.1 Icourses